KitNeko/CatStore/README.md

 # CatStore is a app store built for Fire tablets that let's you download actual useful apps so you can grab what you need without the crappy stupid Amazon Appstore.

+# Based on the original Amazon Appstore Ui, Cuz why not?

 # Credits
 Launcher Hijack
 https://github.com/BaronKiko/LauncherHijack